alexrayu/cpp_glx/Readme.md

 ## Installation.

 1. Install the glx library.
-`$ apt install g++ make freeglut3-dev libglew-dev libglew2.1 libmagick++-dev libassimp-dev libglfw3 libglfw3-dev libglm-dev`
+`$ apt install g++ make cmake freeglut3-dev libglew-dev libglew2.1 libmagick++-dev libassimp-dev libglfw3 libglfw3-dev libglm-dev`

 ## Compiling.
 The included libraries need to be passed to the compiler as parameters.